coryodaniel/bonny/README.md

 ### Configuration

-All configuration is optional.
-Configuration is introspected from the mix project.

-To change configuration add to `config.exs`:
+The only configuration parameter required is `controllers`:

 ```elixir
 config :bonny,